Fun Facts About Jupiter: The Biggest Planet in the Solar System

 How long is a day on Jupiter?

-Despite being the largest planet, Jupiter is also the fastest spinning planet in the Solar System; therefore, it has the shortest days.
-One day on Jupiter takes slightly less than 10 hours — the exact time varies from 9 hours and 56 minutes around the poles to 9 hours and 50 minutes close to the equator.
+Despite being the largest planet, Jupiter is also the fastest-spinning planet in the Solar System; therefore, it has the shortest days.
+One day on Jupiter lasts slightly less than 10 hours — the exact time varies from 9 hours and 56 minutes around the poles to 9 hours and 50 minutes close to the equator.
 The reason behind this difference is that Jupiter is a gas planet and doesn’t rotate as a solid sphere.
 Instead, its equator rotates slightly faster than the polar regions, which leads to the distinction in the day length in different areas.

 How long is a year on Jupiter?

 One Jovian year takes 11.8618 Earth years or 4,332.59 Earth days – this is how long it takes the planet to orbit the Sun.
-In comparison, the second-largest planet Saturn has an orbital period of around 29 Earth years and the smallest Mercury revolves around the Sun every 88 Earth days.
+In comparison, the second-largest planet Saturn has an orbital period of around 29 Earth years, and the smallest planet Mercury revolves around the Sun every 88 Earth days.

 How far away is Jupiter?